 Though the adjustments recommended by the Tribunal in these cases may seem onerous, every case depends on its own facts.
 In most cases only minimal adjustments, easily achieved, will be necessary.
 What is 'reasonable' will largely be driven by the employee's personal abilities and challenges.

-Having a detailed disciplinary procedure in place of course provides a sound framework for the objective assessment of any disciplinary situation.
+Having a detailed disciplinary procedure in place and following it of course provides a sound framework for the objective assessment of a disciplinary situation.
 However, it is important to be flexible when faced with an employee who has (or may have) a disability.
-Listening to an employee's concerns about the disciplinary process, and taking steps to respond to their particular needs, will pay dividends at an Employment Tribunal.
+Anticipating and / or listening to an employee's concerns about the disciplinary process, and taking steps to respond to their particular needs, will pay dividends at an Employment Tribunal.

 For further guidance on disciplinary proceedings for disabled employees, contact our employment lawyers.